-Adapted from crime author Ann Cleeves’ novels, the Northumberland-based detective is unconventional in her methods but consistent in her results – she always catches the criminal.
+The long-running series centres on the scruffy, Northumberland-based detective who is unconventional in her methods but consistent in her results – she always catches the criminal.

-Filming was reportedly meant to have started in April 2020, but like many projects it was stalled due to the coronavirus pandemic.
+Filming for season 11 was reportedly meant to have started in April 2020, but like many projects it was stalled due to the coronavirus pandemic.

 When is Vera back on TV?

-Filming for Vera’s 11th series is scheduled to begin in autumn this year, with two episodes intended for release in 2021.
+Filming for Vera’s 11th series is scheduled to begin in autumn of 2020, with two episodes intended for release in 2021.
 There will also be four more episodes shot in spring 2021, and scheduled for release in 2022.